baballev/Deepfake-detection/README.md

 The dataset we used was composed of 6000 .png images extracted from real and generated/fake videos using the [VoxCeleb dataset](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/).
 ![Images dataset](sup-mat/image_dataset_repartition.PNG)

-Using Residual Networks, we achieved a **97.0% validation accuracy%**.
+Using Residual Networks, we achieved a **97.0% validation accuracy**.

 ## Second Method: CNN as input of RNN